xray-imaging/globus/readme.rst

     globus -h for help

+    globus set
+        Creates a globus.conf default file

     globus init
-        Creates a globus.conf default file

-    globus dm_init
-        Reads the PV data and if using a DM server: creates an experiment and adds users from the proposal or if using a Globus server: creates/refresh an authentication token and creates an experiment
+        Initialize data mamagement.
+        If using a DM server:
+            Create an experiment in the DM system
+            Add users to this experiment
+        if using a Globus server:
+            Create or refresh a globus access token Create directory on the globus server
     globus dirs
         Checks for directories on the analysis and detector computers and creates them, as needed